nrkfeller/learn_go/README.md

 ### Errors
 Error values in Go are like any other value, you are not restricted by error attributes.
 You can deal with it with the entire language at your disposal!
 1. Fatal : Prints the error and exit status
-2. Panic : Prints more stack trace information and exit status
+2. Panic : Prints more stack trace information and exit status -- panic and recover is like a try catch
 3. Log : You can create a log file and store all the log info and error info. (this is seemly quite nice way to deal with errors)
 4. Print Fail : You do a standard print of error
+5. Creating new types of errors : type error interface{ Error() string }
 * You production code needs to handle errorsss!!!